robertkeizer/nomad/README.md

 This should ensure much higher availability and handle more requests.

-Keep in mind if your deployment uses a "persistent volume" or talks to other backend services, you'll be getting traffic and access from multiple containers simultaneously.
+Keep in mind if your deployment uses a "persistent volume" or talks to other backend services, they'll be getting traffic and access from multiple containers simultaneously.

 Setting up your repo to deploy to production is easy!